pdeffebach/ClipData.jl/docs/src/index.md

 !!! note

-    `tablemwe` always returns a `CSV.File` object, but this can be easily converted into whatever table type you are working with.
+    `mwetable` always returns a `CSV.File` object, but this can be easily converted into whatever table type you are working with.